nikhilsundriya/nikhilsundriya/README.md

 - 🔎 Looking for a **Web Development Internship**
 - 🎨 Focused on **Frontend Design**, **Accessibility**, and **Performance**
 - 🌱 Always growing, always building
-- Visit <a href="https://personal-portfolio-nikhil.netlify.app/" target="_blank">Portfolio</a> to know more about me
+-
 ---

 ## 🌱 Currently Learning